Easy DIY Hairspray That Works

 Save the Environment

-Even if you recycle bottles, it’s better to not have them made at all in the first place.
+Fewer chemicals and fewer plastic containers mean a cleaner environment.
+Even if you recycle bottles, it’s better not to have them made at all in the first place.

 Healthier Hair

-The alcohol in many hairsprays is really drying.
+The alcohol used in many hairsprays is really drying.
 This spray makes your hair healthy and shiny.

 Thankfully, sugar doesn’t have the same drying effect.

 You can add essential oils to your recipe, which I recommend.
-That way you have the benefit of aromatherapy and the possible benefits that your hair might get from the oils as well.
+That way, you get the benefit of aromatherapy and the possible benefits that your hair might get from the oils as well.
+For example, the oils in this DIY Hair Growth Blend can be used in your hairspray for added benefits.

 Recipe Notes

-1. 2 teaspoons of sugar works well, but feel free to adjust the amount according to how much hold you would like.
-Of course, if you add too much, you will end up with residue on your hair so try adding just 1/4 – 1/2 teaspoon at a time.
+- 2 teaspoons of sugar works well, but you can adjust the amount according to how much hold you would like.
+Of course, if you add too much, you will end up with residue on your hair, so try adding just 1/4 – 1/2 teaspoon at a time.

-3. This hairspray should last quite a long time due to the vodka, but do discard if it smells off.
+- This hairspray should last quite a long time due to the vodka, but discard if it smells off.

-3. You’re probably wondering, “Won’t I be a bug’s best friend if I use this?”
-I was worried about that too, but from mine and others’ experiences, that’s not a problem at all.
+- You’re probably wondering, “Won’t I be a bug’s best friend if I use this?”
+I was worried about that too, but from my and others’ experiences, that’s not a problem at all.

-4. Technically, if you are going to use the essential oils in this spray, you will want to add an essential oil emulsifier.
+- Technically, if you use essential oils in this spray, you will want to add an essential oil emulsifier.
 Since you will be spraying this on your hair and not on your skin, it’s not really a problem.

 If you’re into making your own products, here are some others to try.

-– Hand and Body Scrub – this is so easy and works great!
+– Hand and Body Scrub – this is so easy and works amazingly well.

 All Natural Homemade Hairspray